 Leyden Lewis.
 Image: courtesy of Leyden Lewit.

-“My design philosophy is an alchemy of parts—taking the programmatic aspects of a project and applying the practice of drawing space in order to reveal functional and poetic magic.
+“My design philosophy is an alchemy of parts—taking the programmatic aspects of a project and applying the practice of drawing space to reveal functional and poetic magic.

 At various stages in my career, I observed that some of my white industry counterparts had access to projects and wealth.
-These experiences have, for me, exposed how much imbalance there is in America.
+For me, these experiences have exposed how much imbalance there is in America.
 It takes educating ourselves as creatives to recognize and uphold our financial value in the industry.
 I am working to continue finding my personal voice of courage to speak out and name those areas of pain.
 As well as collaborate with the many talented makers of color ready for more opportunities in the industry.
 A conscious promotion of that which is lacking in the industry is necessary.

 Room designed by Leyden Lewis.
 Image: courtesy of Leyden Lewis.